 And we saw the kitchen, and the warden’s office, the showers, the visitor’s area, the yard, the gardens, and the regular cells for the longer-term prisoners.
 There were stories about some of the more notorious inmates, and about incidents such as the escape attempt from the Clint Eastwood movie, and the riots in which two prison guards were killed.
 Definitely a recommended tour.

 Afterward, we walked through the garden area on our own, then took the boat back to the Wharf area.

 We were hungry, so we headed toward a restaurant first: the Blue Mermaid, which proved to be a little bit of a hike.
 They had a nice patio to eat at.
 We each started with a cup of creamy chowder, then I had the linguine in clam sauce while Jean went with trout and green beans.
 It wasn’t the best seafood ever, but it was decent.
 We also each had a glass of white wine.

 Then we headed back to Pier 39, the most touristy part of San Francisco.
-But it’s kind of nice touristy.
+But it’s nice touristy.
 We’d heard about all these sea lions they had, and wanted to see them.
-Well, they weren’t hard to find— they’re loud!
+Well, they weren’t hard to find—they’re loud!
 And so many of them!

 Then we paid to go into the Aquarium.
 It’s interesting in that it’s built into the water, so you have the various fish swimming above and around you.

 They also had some tanks of non-native species, like tropical fish.
 The jellyfish made for good photos.